I would say “Happy National Epilepsy Month” but there is nothing happy about epilepsy. Epilepsy is a nasty, scary, misunderstood disease.

 We have lit it because we’re not quite sure what else to do to help.
 So when you go to bed tonight and think a little thought for Samantha, think a little thought for her friend Jacob too.
 Because we have to keep fighting for a cure.
 We just can’t give up on what we don’t understand.

-4 thoughts on “National Epilepsy Month”
+4 responses to “National Epilepsy Month”

 Like